Psychoanalysis Los Angeles California Extension

 PLACE opens up a return to Freud through a critique of contemporary psychoanalysis and a construction in the topology first advanced by Lacan.

 PLACE is the Uber of analysis.
 It used to be in looking for help or to work in analysis you had to use and pay for a complicated system of mental health professionals that imposed a lot of obligations that had little to do with going from point A to B. Today, this is no longer necessary: we provide the platform and assistance, you construct the analysis.
+In many instances, Skype can be used to overcome the distance and time barriers.

 PLACE makes room for a new mode of practice in the U.S.: it is about the production of analysis, not the production of doctors and patients, therapists and clients, the normal and abnormal.